root-project/root-evolution/proposals/0001-modularization.md

 Manifest file is a file which describes the content of a package.
 It has self-describing and easy to process by machines format.
 The manifest file contains information about how the contents should be built, deployed and versionized.

 For example, a package shall contain:
-1. Manifest file
+* Manifest file
-2. Code
+* Code
-  1. Set of entities which are grouped in a module
+  * Set of entities which are grouped in a module
-3. Code validation:
+* Code validation
-  1. Checks for correctness
+  * Checks for correctness
-  2. Checks for performance
+  * Checks for performance
-4. Documentation
+* Documentation
-  1. User documentation
+  * User documentation
-  2. Developer documentation
+  * Developer documentation

 Packages can be source or binary.
 A source package is a package which needs to be built before it can be used.
 That can impose extra requirements for the users, that is they will have to provide a compiler and external libraries in order to use the package.
 A binary package is a pre-built source package.
 Pre-built packages might have specific requirements to the runtime environment.
 Package byproducts are a set of modules, which could be packed as a library and/or executables, with documentation and unit tests.